codingseb/ExpressionEvaluator/README.md

 Since ExpressionEvaluator evaluate one expression at a time.
 There are cases where we need to use void methods in a fluid syntax manner.

-To do so, you only need to prefix the method name with "Fluid" or "Fluent"
+You only need to prefix the method name with "Fluid" or "Fluent"

 ```C#
 // Example Add on List